oatalabi/get-jokes/README.md

 ## Backend server
 Ensure Python 3.7 or a newer version is installed.

+Use a virtual environment to code using `python3 -m venv .env3` and `source .env3/bin/activate` to activate the environment

 On a new terminal/command line tab or window change to the `api` directory.
 Use `cd api`.

 Install all dependencies required to run the server by running `python3 -m pip install -r requirements.txt`.

-Run `python app_api.py` to start the server.
+Run `python3 app_api.py` to start the server.
 It will be available at `http://localhost:8000/`.

-Run `python test_app.py` to execute the unit tests.
+Run `python3 test_app.py` to execute the unit tests.

 ## Frontend
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.1.